5 Ways Motherhood Has Changed Me As A Therapist

-My son turns two years old today.
-It has gone by so fast, and I haven’t been a mom for all that long, but I know I have definitely changed.
-Thinking about all the joys and challenges over the last two years, I can’t help but also think about how motherhood has changed me professionally and made me a better therapist.
+My son turns 2 years old today.
+It has gone by so fast and and I haven’t been a mom for all that long, but I know I have definitely changed.
+Thinking about all the joys and challenges over the last two years, I can’t help but also think about how motherhood has changed me professionally and made me into a better therapist.

 1. I am more empathetic to parents.
 In counseling, we like to believe that we can empathize with just about everyone.
 After all, pain is pain, joy is joy, etc… no matter what the circumstance.
 I still think this is true to an extent.
 But now, when a parent sits across from me and says they are devastated because they don’t know why their child feels so sad, or they want to know where their little angel has gone, I think of my own children.
 How will I feel if my happy little guy is one day an adolescent who rages in my living room, or if my sweet girl one day talks about hating herself because she is not accepted at school.
 The pain for me is so unbearable.
 I channel this empathy towards my clients to help them see better days ahead.

 2. I give limited “homework” assignments to parents now.
 Pre-motherhood, I had all kinds of homework for parents, such as charting 5 different aspects of a behavior during the week (when, where, why, your response, their response…sigh), completing daily exercises with their children, taking personal time out for an hour a day… can you imagine?
 I am much more cognizant of the daily demands of parenthood.
 Now, I still recommend personal time for parents, but aim for one hour a week, and my homework assignments are given with more realistic requirements.
 I get much more follow through now!